James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 convert into onnx first, then run on onnxruntime.

-paddlepaddle itself currently only support running on M1 CPU only via rosetta 2.
+paddlepaddle itself currently only supports running on M1 CPU only via rosetta 2.

 ## Links